Krishnakumar-Naik/Social-network/README.md

 ## 🔥 Future Improvements

-Add private messaging between users
+Private messaging between users will be added

-Implement real-time WebSockets for instant updates
+Implementation of real-time WebSockets for instant updates

-Add user authentication & profile system
+User authentication & profile system will be added